winitzki/scall/tutorial/programming_dhall.md

 So, the `else` branch must have type `f False = Text`.
 But Dhall does not implement this logic and cannot see that both branches will have the same type `Text`.

-Because of this and other limitations, dependent types in Dhall can be used only in sufficiently simple cases.
+Because of this and other limitations, Dhall can work productively with dependent types only in sufficiently simple cases.

 ## Arithmetic with `Natural` numbers